trixky/gobencode/README.md

 # gobencode

-A simple library for parse and unmarshall the [bencode](https://en.wikipedia.org/wiki/Bencode) format with some utilies.
+A simple library for parse and unmarshall the [bencode](https://en.wikipedia.org/wiki/Bencode) format with some utilities.

 ## Usage